mezo-org/mezod/docs/rfc/rfc-2.md

 ## Future work

+### Encourage own ETH2 nodes

+Since all validators in the network need to run Ethereum sidecars blocking the most popular JSON-RPC providers is not feasible.
+We will still require bridge validators to run full Ethereum nodes (via social contract) but we can warn in logs on the sidecar start about helping to decentralize the network if we detect Infura or Alchemy endpoint being used.

 ### Light ETH2 client

 The security model of the proposed solution relies on the fact bridge validators